 What Are the Benefits of Metal Recycling?

-The primary benefit to recycling metals is that they can be recycled an infinite number of times without losing the properties that make them so useful.
+The primary benefit of recycling metals is that they can be recycled an infinite number of times without losing the properties that make them so useful.
 In fact, steel is the most widely recycled material in the world, with about 90% of all steel being recycled at the end of its useful life.
 Paper is second, and nonferrous metals come in third.
 People who have metal objects that are no longer useful can take them to a Melbourne metal recycling center and often get paid cash for them.

 Recycling metal has several important benefits, including the following: